 At a Glance

-Males and females are about the same size, with no considerable difference between them.
+Males and females are about the same size, with no considerable difference.

 The Yorkie’s coat is quite similar to human hair.
-It needs to be groomed accordingly, which often means that owners will need to spend a lot of time grooming their dog’s hair.
-If the coat is kept long, it will need to be brushed daily to prevent tangles and keep it clean.
+It needs to be groomed accordingly, which often means owners will need to spend a lot of time grooming their dog’s hair.
+If the coat is kept long, it must be brushed daily to prevent tangles and keep it clean.

 Even if the rest of the Yorkshire Terrier is kept long, the face and area around the eyes should be trimmed short.
 Alternatively, you can pull it into a topknot to keep the dog’s eyes clear.
 Otherwise, they can get eye infections due to their dirty hair being kept near their face.

 The Yorkie will need a bath every week or so.
 They don’t keep their coat clean by themselves, so baths are necessary.
 Their ears should also be checked regularly for signs of infections.
 The long hair in their ears can keep debris and bacteria in the ear canal, which can cause infections.

 Despite their small size, Yorkies do need regular exercise.
 They benefit from moderate exercise, including short walks and playing.
 Playing ball in the backyard is a great way to wear these dogs out, as are dog sports.
 Yorkies can participate in sports like agility and obedience, which allows them to stay healthy and have fun.

 If you want to get your dog worn out quickly, two short walks a day is the best option.

 Yorkies are not easy to train in the least.
 They are brilliant but are not bred to listen to their people.
 For this reason, they often do whatever they want, even if they know what you’re asking them.
 They require early and regular training to keep them in tip-top shape.